rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

 [Previous: #17](/newsletters/2020-11-04-trick-or-trait/).

 Hope everybody stays safe and healthy.
-It's time to be even more patient, with both blockchain development and pandemic restrictions.
+It's a good time to be patient and cautious with the health of our blockchains.
+Oh, and also our frail human bodies.

+On to the ribbles!
+(That's Rust-in-Blockchain Nibbles, I guess)

-[Oasis],
+This month, [Oasis],
 a blockchain that runs Rust contracts on WASM inside secure enclaves, [launched their mainnet][oasismainnet] this month.
 Also the [Ethereum 2 beacon chain went live][eth2].